isomerpages/moe-marsilingpri/_cca/Clubs/Infocomm Technology (Media Production).md

 <p></p>
 <h4>P4 Coding on BBC Micro:bit Board</h4>
 <p>The P4 to P6 students continued with their application of block-based
 programming using the BBC Micro:bit board.
-Through the program, students learned to integrate input devices such as moisture detector, light and proximity sensors to communicate with the Micro:bit board to perform a desired output function.</p>
+Through the programme, students learned to integrate input devices such as moisture detector, light and proximity sensors to communicate with the Micro:bit board to perform a desired output function.</p>